Pasco County paving rejuvenation program underway

+It’s part of an asphalt pavement rejuvenation project underway on Pasco’s roads.

-From now through fall, Pasco County Public Works crews will apply a substance called Reclamite®, an asphalt pavement penetrating rejuvenator to roadways to seal them, preventing air and water intrusion.
-The process is designed to improve pavement durability and extend the life of the road – paving the way for lower maintenance costs in the future.
+From now through fall, Pasco County Public Works crews will apply a substance called Reclamite, an asphalt pavement penetrating rejuvenator, to roadways to seal them, preventing air and water intrusion.
+The process is designed to improve pavement durability and extend the life of the road, which, according to the county, paves the way for lower maintenance costs in the future.
 The process can add up to five years of life to the road and costs a lot less than repaving.

 Initially, the substance applied to the road will appear pink, but disappears after about 30 minutes.